Welcome to the Hanbury Countryside Show

 Hanbury Show is a traditional one day agricultural Show which takes place on the first Saturday in July.
-The Show consists of a main arena, which in 2017 will welcome the extremely popular Kanagroo Kids, as well as featuring the open mounted fancy dress, dog displays and historical vehicles.
+The Show consists of a main arena, which in 2018 will welcome the extremely popular Broke FMX Motorbike Stunt Team, as well as featuring the open mounted fancy dress, dog displays and historical vehicles.
 There is also a large horse show consisting of affiliated and non-affiliated classes, the event encompasses a broad range of equestrian disaplines from dressage to British Show Jumping.
 There are also sheep, cattle and poultry classes.
 The Midlands Heavy Horse Association will once again be holding their annual club show in conjunction with the Hanbury Show this will provide a great spectacle of gentle giants.

 There will be a large shopping area, which includes craft, retail and food marquees as well as many outdoor stands.
 The Horticultural Marquee is a delight for the senses, the marquee houses classes for Home Baking, Produce, Floral Art, Preserves and Handicrafts, as well as classes for children.
 The Children’s entertainment will include pets’ corner, fairground rides and face painting plus much more.

 Alongside a very popular Fun Dog Show, the Pirton Gun Dog Team run a scurry for your 4 legged friend to try.